-2. Run the marketing process and the system
+2. Run the process and the system

-The best VPs should run the P&L and all the Marketing processes.
+The best VP Marketing should run the P&L and all the Marketing processes.
 You have to run the P&L and make investment choices.
 Bring an ROI and ROE (Return on Investment and Effort) mindset to those decisions.
 These choices will be one of the essentials to making the numbers and gaining more freedom in how you do the job.
 Regarding process, it has always been my belief that smart processes in place—brand planning, advertising, creative briefs—should not restrict your people, but instead provide the right freedom to your people.
 Get your people to drive all their creative energy into great work that gets in the marketplace, not trying to figure out what slide looks cool in the brand plan presentation.

 3. Be the visionary

-The best VPs bring a vision, not just for the direction of the brand but the inspiration for the team.
+The best VP Marketing bring a vision, not just for the direction of the brand but the inspiration for the team.
 Come up with a theme that taps into the purpose, beliefs, expectations and the behaviors you will reward.
 You are now the Mayor of Marketing.
 What’s your campaign slogan?
 Get up, walk around and engage with everyone on your team.
 You can make someone’s day, motivate and encourage them to deliver excellent work.
 Set a high standard, and when your team put an outstanding idea up for approval, and it is fundamentally sound, then approve it.
 Do not do the constant spin of fear.
 It makes you look indecisive and bureaucratic.

 4. Put the spotlight on your people

-The best VPs let their people own it and let them shine.
+The best VP Marketing let their people own it and let them shine.
 It has to be about them, not you.
 Do not be the super-duper Brand Manager.
 By making all the decisions, you bring yourself down a level or two, and you take over their job.
 Instead of telling; start asking questions.
 Challenge your team and recognize the great work.
 It might be my own thing, but I never said: “thank you” because I never thought they were doing it for me.
 Instead, I said: “you should be proud” because I knew they were doing it for themselves.

 5. Be a consistent, authentic, approachable leader